 THEME: The European Romantic movement interpreted musically (19C).

 BEETHOVEN: Ludwig Beethoven -- Ludwig Beethoven (BBC: The Mark Steel Lectures) [30 minutes].
-Optional: Eroica Symphony (San Francisco Symphony Orchestra: Keeping Score): PBS introduction, Explore, and video [56 minutes] and Gustav Klimt's Beethoven Frieze (1902) (Smarthistory).
+Optional: Eroica Symphony (San Francisco Symphony Orchestra: Keeping Score): PBS introduction, Explore, and video [56 minutes]; Listening Guide: Beethoven's Symphony No. 5 and Listening Guide: Beethoven's Symphony No. 5 (Paul Rissman) (Philharmonia Orchestra); and Gustav Klimt's Beethoven Frieze (1902) (Smarthistory).